qybersec/BVC_Automator/README.md

 ## 🙏 Acknowledgments

-- Built for BVC transportation optimization needs
+- Built for transportation and logistics optimization
 - Designed with user experience in mind
 - Optimized for professional business use